Last Updated on 27/08/2020

 Although named and marketed as a Scrambler, it was actually designed more for the road than dirt – a bit like the modern Ducati Scrambler.

-Ducati advertised it as a four in one motorcycle claiming that with a few changes – tyres, handlebars and exhaust – you could transfer your scrambler styled street bike into either a road racer, a short tracker or a full blown enduro.
+Ducati advertised it as a four in one motorcycle.
+They claimed that with a few changes – tyres, handlebars and exhaust – you could transfer your scrambler styled street bike into either a road racer, a short tracker or a full blown enduro.

 Produced from 1962, this first Ducati Scrambler engine was basically a Monza slim case engine that had been tricked up.
 The Monza was a little known 250cc specifically built for the UK market, again at the behest of an influential importer – Kings Motorcycles of Oxford.